prospector-dev/prospector/docs/profiles.rst

 Ignoring Paths
 --------------

+There are two ways to ignore paths or files.

+Firstly, with the ``ignore-paths`` section.
+This is a list of paths to ignore relative to the repository root.
+It can be a directory, in which case the directory contents and all subdirectories are ignored, or it can be a specific file.
+For example, ``docs`` would ignore a directory in the repository root called "docs", while ``mypackage/vendor`` would ignore anything in the directory at "mypackage/vendor".

-The ``ignore`` section is a list of regular expressions.
-The path of each directory and file that prospector finds is passed to each regular expression and `searched` (ie, ``re.search`` not ``re.match``).
-If any matches are found, the file or directory is not included in the checks.
+Secondly, ``ignore-patterns`` is a list of regular expressions.
+The relative path of files and directories is *searched* for each regular expression, and ignored if any matches are found.
+If the expression matches a directory, the directory contents and all subdirectories are ignored.
+For example, ``^example/doc_.*\.py$`` would ignore any files in the "example" directory beginning with "doc_".
+Another example: ``(^|/)docs(/|$)`` would ignore all directories called "docs" in the entire repository.

+Note that a further option called ``ignore`` is available.
+This is equivalent to ``ignore-patterns``, and is from an older version of the configuration.
+It will continue working, but it is deprecated, and you should update your profile if you are using it.

 Tool Configuration